I’m Kristin and I’m so glad you found my site.

 Scootering is about the experience of riding and being part of a community.
 It’s not about labels or engine size.
 I believe in one love – regardless of race, creed, gender, CC’s or country of manufacture: a love of RIDING.

 I’ve been riding for 22 years, since I got my first scooter – an eyesore of a 1985 Honda CH250 that hauled ass and was super comfortable.
 We called it The Beast.
 It was taxicab yellow when I bought it, but I rattle-canned it sparkly blue in the parking lot of my apartment.
 The milk crate zip-tied to the rear rack matched.
 Always start exactly where you are!

-I presently ride a custom 2003 Stella scooter known affectionately as the “Frankenstella,” a Limited Edition Atomic Fireball Stella, and a Vespa GTS Super 300.
+Currently in my fleet, I have a 1979 Vespa P200, a custom 2003 Genuine Stella known affectionately as the “Frankenstella,” a limited edition Atomic Fireball (#107 of 150 made), and a 2019 Vespa GTS Super 300.